 Here is a strange story.

 On 19 September 1961 Barney (1922–1969) and Betty Hill (1919-2004) were returning from a holiday.
 Middle-aged, the Hills were respectable pillars of the community, living quiet, decent lives.
 They drove overnight from Montreal, Canada to Portsmouth, New Hampshire.
 Their journey took them through the forested and deserted White Mountains of New Hampshire.
 Both observed a bright light in the sky under the Moon.
 As they drove, both believed it to be following their car, the couple rationalised it as an aircraft or satellite.
 Barney observed the light through binoculars, revealing it to be an odd-looking flying vehicle, a flying saucer with extensive windows, bright lights and variable geometry wings.
-It was clearly not of this Earth, and to Barney’s horror grinning humanoid beings were looking right back at him through the craft’s large windows.
+It was clearly not of this Earth (interestingly, to the best of my knowledge, no subsequent UFO of similar appearance has been reported).
+Through the craft’s large windows Barney Hill could see humanoid beings standing as they controlled the craft by manipulating long levers.
+To Barney’s horror some of these creatures were grinning as they looked right back at him.
 Anxious to escape this ominous presence, the Hills drove on at high speed…and then it was dawn and they were nearly home.

 On their arrival, the couple were puzzled; their journey seemed to have taken a couple of hours longer than it should have.
 The Hills were worried by this missing time, more alarming still, they also had a selection of minor cuts, grazes and clothing damage that they could not remember receiving (other intriguing-sounding physical evidence claimed by the Hills’ supporters, such as odd areas of exposed bare metal on their car and strange “chemical” stains on Betty’s clothing have been lost to history).
 Frightened, the Hills began to suspect that something very odd had happened to them.